WindyLab/LLM-RL-Papers/README.md

     ​	AutoRT is an exploration into scaling up robots to unstructured "in the wild" settings.
 The authors use VLMs to do open-vocab description of what the robot sees, then pass that description to an LLM which proposes natural language instructions.
 The proposals are then critiqued by another LLM using what they call a *robot constitution*, to refine instructions towards safer completable behavior.
 This lets them run robots in more diverse environments where they do not know the objects the robot will encounter ahead of time, collecting data on self-generated tasks.

+- Review:

+    ​	The main contribution of this paper is the design of a framework that uses a Language Learning Model (LLM) to assign tasks to robots based on the current scene and skill.
+During the task execution phase, various robot learning methods, such as Reinforcement Learning (RL), can be employed.
+The data obtained during execution is then added to the database.

+    ​	Through this iterative process, and with the addition of multiple robots, the data collection process can be automated and accelerated.
+This high-quality data can be used for training more robots in the future.
+This work lays the foundation for training robot learning based on a large amount of real physics data.

 ***

 ### Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents